Kylie Jenner: Forbes cover

 Jenner appeared on the cover of the August 2018 issue of Forbes.
-The magazine claimed she had a net worth of $900 million and that she was on the verge of becoming the youngest "self-made" billionaire.
-This would beat Mark Zuckerberg, who became a billionaire at age 23.
-However, the publication's use of the term "self-made" sparked widespread criticism and jokes online.
-Critics argued that Jenner was already born into fame and fortune.
+The magazine claimed she had a net worth of $900 million and that she was on the verge of becoming the youngest "self-made" billionaire, surpassing Mark Zuckerberg, who became a billionaire at age 23.
+Due to the use of the term "self-made," the publication received criticism, with critics noting that Jenner was born into her financial posture.
 Some discussions took a more serious tone, with journalists writing pieces on wealth distribution, inequality and inheritance, as well as upward mobility in society.
-However, celebrities such as Jenner's half-sister Kim Kardashian and socialite Paris Hilton have come out and defended Jenner, legitimizing assertions that she is indeed self-made, while Hilton who was born into the Hilton family also described herself as self-made.
+However, celebrities such as Jenner's half-sister Kim Kardashian and socialite Paris Hilton publicly defended Jenner, stating that her success was indeed self-made, while Hilton, who was born into the Hilton family, also described herself as self-made.